kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

   Unconditional clearing at startup is what makes this loss a non-issue for alpha.
 - **Conditions observe; taints enforce.** This KEP uses conditions as an observation primitive that a controller reads.
-It does not repel Pods and is not a scheduling policy.
+The conditions do not affect scheduling or admission; the only behavior they drive is whether the DaemonSet controller creates a Pod.
+The admission change in [Priority tiers](#priority-tiers) is a change to Graceful Node Shutdown's own handler, keyed on the kubelet's in-memory tier state, not on the conditions.
 - **Reasons are cause categories, not phase encodings.** Per [KEP-5683] conventions (and the WG position for the `kubectl drain` writer), the `reason` field is informational and is not an API for readers to key behavior off.
 This